tsunami416604/azure-docs.hu-hu/articles/sql-database/sql-database-xevent-code-event-file.md

 ';

 '
 (Later, return here to delete your Azure Storage account.
-See the preceding  Remove-AzureRmStorageAccount -Name $storageAccountName)';
+See the preceding  Remove-AzStorageAccount -Name $storageAccountName)';

 '
 Now shift to the Transact-SQL portion of the two-part code sample!';